How do medicines have an effect?

 Medicines have different effects on different people

 The same medicines do not work on everyone.
-Even the same illness can be treated in different people individually with different medicines, and even the same medicine may be needed with different doses of the active ingredient in different people.
-The dose is affected by the pharmaceutical form and route of administration used.
+Even the same illness can be treated in different people individually with different medicines, and even the same medicine may be needed different doses in different The dose is affected by the pharmaceutical form and route of administration used.
 In the beginning of medicinal treatment, it may be necessary to test several different medicines before the suitable medicine and dose are found.

 Many medicines can be used for different purposes for different people.
 Antidepressants, for example, can be used as sedatives or painkillers in low doses.